Bat-Script/Vulpin/README.md

 **Happy coding with Vulpin!**

-*Actually vulpin word comes from Vulpes and Vulpes are so cute and i was take a look at a vulpes and I saw that they have rainbow eyes and light eyes but they was escaping from me :(*
+*Actually vulpin word comes from Vulpes and Vulpes are so cute and i was take a look at vulpes and I saw that they have rainbow eyes and light eyes but they was escaping from me :(*

 ***
 We all learn from animals and nature :D .
 We should support all animals.
 The fox is not extinct, but why not?
 If we don't pay attention, it will become extinct too. :(